 Looking towards the Acropolis of Athens:

 In the photo above, the big square building on the left (with the red crane nearby) is the Greek parliament we visited earlier.

 The Acropolis is not close, and how good you can see it depends on the weather.
-To give a reference point to the photographers among you, the photo above was made using a 300 mm focal length on a full frame body.
+To give a reference to photographers, the photo above was made using a 300 mm focal length on a full-frame body.

-From Mount Lycabettus, we returned to Monastiraki and started searching for a place for dinner.
+From Mount Lycabettus, we returned to Monastiraki and searched for a place for dinner.
 There are many good restaurants in this area.
 But there are many touristic spots as well.
 Thus, I would suggest using recommendations and reviews.
-We used Google maps app to find the best places around us.
+We used the Google maps app to find the best places around us.

 Day 2 – Acropolis of Athens and National Archaeological Museum

 On the morning of the second day, we headed to the Acropolis.
-During our visit, we noticed that many side streets in Athens are covered with graffiti.
+We noticed that many side streets in Athens were covered with graffiti during our visit.

-Travelers to Athens can’t help but notice the amount of graffiti in the city.
+Travelers to Athens cannot help but notice the amount of graffiti in the city.
 Any surface that can be sprayed upon is covered with a disturbing number of signatures and designs.
-Beautifully restored neo-classic houses from the late 19th Century usually have a few days or weeks before they are covered in graffiti and owners find themselves in a war that they eventually lose and surrender to the kids.
+Beautifully restored neo-classic houses from the late 19th century usually have a few days or weeks before they are covered in graffiti, and owners find themselves in a war that they eventually lose and surrender to the kids.

 Acropolis Of Athens